tildesarecool/Tiny11PyEd/README.md

 I continued to work on the menu system and managed to make it worse I think.
 I might have to come back to this.

+### 25 June 2024

+I decided to put the menu system on hold while I work on more functionality of the actual script: I wrote a new function for converting an install.ESD to an install.WIM file.

+Actually it's not technically done.
+I'm still working on making python call the DISM command.
+My testing so far has only involved printing the final DISM command and my manually copy/pasting that output into PowerShell.
+I have found a solution though so that will likely come in tomorrow.

 </p>